mariaphilo2024/GeoStem-Documentation/GeoStem-Application/CreateAnAPI.md

     public DbSet<Currency> Currencies { get; set; }
     public DbSet<Country> Countries { get; set; }
 ```
-In the **DbContext class**, add a **DbSet** property for the Country entity.
-This will enable Entity Framework Core to track and manage Country entities and will map it to a Countries table in the database.

 **Strep 3: Add a configuration for the Country entity to specify the table name and any conditions.**
 ```